mjknj18/NASA-Mars-Mission-Analysis/README.md

 ## Questions

-1. What are the name and summary of the latest NASA Mars news article?
+1. What are the name and summary of the latest Mars news article?
-2. What is the latest NASA Mars featured image?
+2. What is the latest Mars featured image?
-3. What is the latest NASA Mars weather report?
+3. What is the latest Mars weather report?
-4. What are the latest NASA Mars facts?
+4. What are the latest Mars facts?

 ## Datasets